oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

  Click **Close**.

-6. In the Details excel fie table output below, you will see details like
+6. In the Details excel fie table output below, you will see details as follows

     - Database instance name Target
     - Host on which this database is located